Supporting individual wellbeing and the systems that shape it

 • Supported by a closed online community for resources and peer connection

-• Drawing on lived experience and teacher-led research to ensure it covers the things that matter most to teachers
+• Drawing on lived experience and teacher-led research to ensure it covers the things that matter most to educators

 • Evidence-based knowledge and tools to elevate wellbeing and fulfilling careers

-Because when we support educators at every stage of their career, we support every child in their care.
+Because when we support educators at every stage of their career, we support every child and young person in their care.

 LOCATION